8 Plumbing Tips for New Homeowners

 4. Find Individual Shutoff Valves

-5. Recognize the Signs of a Plumbing Leak
+5. Understand the Signs of a Plumbing Leak

 • Dripping or bubbling sounds

-• High water bills
+• A spike in water bills

-• Changing water meter readings despite not using any water
+• Changes in the water meter readings despite not using any water

 • Standing water, wood rot or mold growth under your sinks